 Growing up in a far flung part of the country, the railway was a bit of a lifeline to the civilised world.
 Back along, the roads weren’t so good and leaving Cornwall was not for the faint hearted.
 Thankfully, we’ve always had a mainline train service that carried us up to Plymouth, Exeter and even London.
 Three cheers for Isambard Kingdom Brunel and his Great Western Railway!
 We were able to visit geographically distant relatives in East Anglia and Scotland without too much trouble, thanks to the train.
 We also got to take in some pretty gorgeous countryside on the way.

 This is all well and good, but what’s this got to do with pasties you may be wondering?
 Well, Great Western Railway (GWR) challenged me to make a Cornish Pasty to mark the Great Cornish Food Festival (GCFF) last month.
 GWR serve a variety of Cornish and other South West products on their trains.
 It was also the key sponsor for this year’s GCFF.
 This is a not to be missed event in the Cornish food calendar.
 If you follow me on social media, you’ll know I made the trip down to Truro to ‘get the vibe”.
 For a taste of what it was like, take a look at CT’s fabulous guest post on a previous year’s festival.

-I was sent a hamper with some of the aforementioned products which CT and I made short shrift of.
+Great Western Railway sent me a hamper with some of the aforementioned products, which CT and I made short shrift of.
 I found Cornwall’s very own home grown tea from the Tregothnan Estate, a packet of Mr Filbert’s mixed nuts with Cornish Sea Salt and a lovely box of homemade Cornish fairings along with some saffron cakes.
 Amongst the other goodies, I was pleased to see two bottles of sparkling drinks from our favourite ginger beer maker, Luscombe.
 There was also a bottle of Admiral’s Ale which made a fine accompaniment to our pasties.